technomancy/leiningen/doc/FAQ.md

   launch with `java -jar my-app-standalone.jar -m my.entry.namespace arg1 arg2 [...]` without any AOT, but it will take longer to launch.

+**Q:** Why does `lein jar` package some namespaces from dependencies into my jar?
+**A:** This is likely because you want to AOT-compile namespaces.
+Any AOT-compiled namespace can only depend on AOT-compiled namespaces.
+Therefore, if you depend on a namespace in a dependency that is not AOT-compiled, it will be AOT-compiled and bundled with the jar.

 **Q:** I'd like to have certain config active only on a certain OS.
 **A:** You can do this by using unquote in the `:dev` profile: